 Overall: 6 x 1 1/8 x 3/4 in.
 (15.2 x 2.9 x 1.9 cm)

-Sterling silver souvenir spoon; on obverse of handle, from finial to bowl, bridge with train cars moving across, tower of building, and the words “NEW YORK”; on bowl, view of Statue of Liberty; all in relief; reverse plain.
+Sterling silver souvenir spoon; on obverse of handle, from finial to bowl, bridge with train cars moving across, tower of building, and the words “NEW YORK”; on bowl, view of building labeled “PUBLIC LIBRARY”; all in relief; reverse plain.